 The agency claimed that Arora is a key person in the case.
 The agency asserted that he is aware of overseas undeclared assets of Vadra and was instrumental in arranging funds for such properties.

-“Vadra was beneficially controlling the property at 12, Bryanston Square, London, UK, which was valued at 1.9 million pounds, and not only executing renovation work of this property but also arranging funds for the same,” the agency stated in its application.
+“Vadra was beneficially controlling the property at 12, Bryanston Square, London, UK, which was valued at 1.9 million pounds, and not only executing renovation work of this property but also arranging funds for the same,” the agency stated

 - Ad - - article resumes -